-I grow potatoes every year (read more in my post How to Grow Potatoes).
+I grow potatoes every year.
 Even though they take some work and the bugs love them, they are completely worth the effort.
 Not only they are filling and delicious they also keep very well in storage.

 Blanching Potatoes For Freezing…

 I was thinking about how to preserve my potatoes and decided to freeze them as french fries because my kids can never get enough french fries.
 I usually make baked fries because I hate frying so it’s really a healthy and super simple dish.
 I’ll tell you how I make it when we talk about how to use your frozen potatoes.